willhaben/wh-kafka-connect-jslt-transform/README.md

 * adds a new constant field `producer_team`
 * maps the values of the field `customer_status` from a numeric representation to a code, using custom logic
 * pseudonymizes the `customer_id` field
-* adds a list of objects field `adresses` based on the separate invoice/delivery address fields of the input
+* adds a list of objects field `locations` based on the separate invoice/delivery address fields of the input
 * extracts and flattens the two attributes `customer_type` and `customer_class`

 **Input Record**